 In one of the upstairs dining rooms, you can see the favorite booth of another regular, President John F. Kennedy.

-Seafood takes the spotlight here, along with traditional Yankee dishes such as Boston Baked Beans and Indian Pudding, although you'll see some contemporary touches as well - check out the Kalamata olives on my fabulous lobster roll in the Photo Gallery below!
+Seafood takes the spotlight here, along with traditional Yankee dishes such as Boston Baked Beans and Indian Pudding, although you'll see some contemporary touches as well.

 Whether you're a tourist or local, Union Oyster House is a terrific place to order a whole steamed lobster, a shore dinner, a huge fisherman's platter, chowder, and anything from the raw bar.

 Classic lobster and other seafood dishes such as Lobster Newburg, Steamers (local clams), and Broiled Boston Scrod are also excellent here.